 In June 2016, a majority of voters in the United Kingdom elected to withdraw from the European Union in a national referendum ("Brexit").
-In March 2017, the United Kingdom formally notified the European Union of its intention to withdraw, and withdrawal negotiations began in June 2017.
-European Union rules provide for a two-year negotiation period, beginning on the withdrawal notification date, unless an extension is agreed to by the parties.
-The negotiations between the parties have yet to produce an overall structure for their ongoing relationship following Brexit.
+In March 2017, the United Kingdom formally notified the European Union of its intention to withdraw.
+The United Kingdom left the European Union on January 31, 2020.
+This began a transition period that ends December 31, 2020, during which the United Kingdom and the European Union will negotiate their future relationship.
 We have operations in both the United Kingdom and the European Union.
 The ongoing uncertainty and potential re-imposition of border controls and customs duties on trade between the United Kingdom and European Union nations could negatively impact our competitive position, supplier and customer relationships, product and labor availability, currency fluctuations, and financial performance.
 In addition, Brexit could lead to legal uncertainty and potentially divergent national laws and regulations as the United Kingdom determines which European Laws to replace or replicate.
 The ultimate effects of Brexit on us will depend on the specific terms of any agreement the United Kingdom and the European Union reach to provide access to each other's respective markets.